 5. Torturing Small Animals

-The trait of young serial killers which shows up in cinema the most is probably a demented interest in torturing and killing small animals.
-Criminologists point out that the small animals who fall victim to the child’s murderous hands may just be practice for larger targets.
+There is one trait of young serial killers which shows up in cinema the most.
+This is a demented interest in torturing and killing small animals.
+Criminologists point out that there may be plenty of small animals who fall victim to the child’s murderous hands.
+They may just be practice for larger targets.
 Killing small animals is way more than merely pulling heads off of dolls, which can be a totally normal behavior.
-When the pain and death is inflicted upon a living creature which shows emotions of distress and suffering, something is seriously wrong with the child torturing the poor creatures.
+When a living creature goes through pain and death, it shows emotions of distress and suffering.
+As such, something is seriously wrong with the child torturing the poor creatures.

 6. Extended Bed-Wetting

 Bed wetting past the age of 12 is a bad sign, criminologists say.
-Trauma, perhaps relating to the unstable household or some type of abuse, can cause the young serial killer to wet the bed for an extended period of time.
-Over 60% of serial killers wet the bed past the age of 12, so watch out — it may be more than simple nightmares and slow development.
+Trauma may be related to the unstable household or some type of abuse.
+It can cause the young serial killer to wet the bed for an extended period of time.
+Over 60% of serial killers wet the bed past the age of 12.
+So, watch out — it may be more than simple nightmares and slow development.

 These are some of the signs experts say they’re showing serial killer tendencies.
 Of course, they may be connected to other affections or diseases.
 As such, it’s better to go to a specialist to find out whether there is a real issue.